FAQ

 UV-DTF labels can be used on drinkware.
 However, they do not hold up well in a dishwasher.
 Items should be washed by hand.

-Available DTF Transfer Print Sizes?
+Available Print Sizes?

 File Requirements?